Patersonia fragilis: Conservation

-The wet vegetation communities of the Patersonia fragilis may be subject to the plant pathogens of Phytophthora cinnamomic and Myrtle wilt, both naturally occurring in the wetland regions of South Australia.
-In areas receiving above 600mm of rainfall per annum, the roots of the Patersonia fragilis may be invaded by the Phytophthora that is a soil borne fungal pathogen.
+The wet vegetation communities of Patersonia fragilis may be subject to plant pathogens Phytophthora cinnamomi and myrtle wilt, both naturally occurring in the wetland regions of South Australia.
+In areas receiving above 600mm of rainfall per annum, the roots of P. fragilis may be invaded by Phytophthora that is a soil-borne fungal pathogen.
 It starves the plant of essential nutrients and water, and this fungus can navigate naturally through the soil to affect an entire healthy community of plants.
-The spread of the Phytophtora through conducive soil can be transported for long distances by animals and humans where construction machinery or vehicles have passed.
-Additionally, if the habitat of the Patersonia fragilis is situated close to a deforested site, there is a chance for Myrlte wilt infection to the plant.
-Commonly caused by the naturally occurring wind born fungi known as Chalara australis, the Patersonia fragilis can be infected if it possesses any open wounds in its stem.
+Phytophtora can be transported long distances by animals and humans where construction machinery or vehicles have passed.
+Additionally, if the habitat of P. fragilis is situated close to a deforested site, there is a chance for myrtle wilt infection to the plant.
+Commonly caused by the naturally occurring wind-borne fungi known as Chalara australis, P. fragilis can be infected if it possesses any open wounds in its stem.
 This allows the fungus to enter the plant and attack the system by multiplying its spores inside the damaged plant.